Burry Port and Gwendraeth Valley Railway: Broad gauge railways

-As part of the financial solution, the two Kidwelly branches were transferred to a new company: the Gwendraeth Valleys Railway (GVR), authorised by Act of 30 July 1866.
+As part of the financial solution, the two Kidwelly branches were transferred to a new company: the Gwendraeth Valleys Railway (GVR), authorised by the Gwendreath Valleys Railway Act 1866 (29 & 30 Vict. c. ccxcvii) of 30 July.
 This new concern duly completed a short length of the Lime Line to Mynydd-y-Garreg and this opened to broad gauge traffic in 1868.
 A short section of the earthworks for the Coal Line was completed, but then this line was abandoned.

 Converting the canal

 At this time there were also movements to revive the old Carmarthenshire Railway; this had been built as a plateway in 1804, bringing down minerals from Cross Hands to a harbour at Llanelly.
 The Llanelly Railway and Dock Company had opened a line from Llanelly to serve pits in the Cwmamman area, also reaching Cross Hands and extending to Llandeilo.
-In 1861 the LR&D obtained Parliamentary authority to extend from Llandeilo to Carmarthen, and the line opened to goods trains in 1864.
+In 1861 the LR&D obtained an act of Parliament, the Llanelly Railway (New Lines) Act 1861 (24 & 25 Vict. c. ccxvii), giving authority to extend from Llandeilo to Carmarthen, and the line opened to goods trains in 1864.

-Coupled with the Carmarthen and Cardigan Railway, these schemes represented a definite competitive threat to the Kidwelly and Llanelly Canal and Tramroad Company, and it submitted a Parliamentary Bill to convert the obsolescent canal system to a railway.
-The Bill received the Royal Assent on 5 July 1865; the Canal Company was to change its name to The Kidwelly and Burry Port Railway Company (K&BPR).
+Coupled with the Carmarthen and Cardigan Railway, these schemes represented a definite competitive threat to the Kidwelly and Llanelly Canal and Tramroad Company, and it submitted a bill to Parliament to convert the obsolescent canal system to a railway.
+The bill received the royal assent on 5 July 1865 as the Kidwelly and Burry Port Railway Act 1865 (28 & 29 Vict. c. ccxviii); the canal company was to change its name to the Kidwelly and Burry Port Railway Company (K&BPR).
 It was to absorb Kymer's canal and build 18 1/2 miles of new railways: from Burry Port to a junction with the Mountain Branch of the Llanelly Railway and Dock company at Llanarthney, and a second main line to Cross Hands Colliery.
 The authorised capital for the project was £120,000, of which £72,400 represented the purchase price of the canal system; as out-dated technology threatened by viable competitors this was plainly a huge over-valuation.